Cyclist on an open road training for a first 100 mile bike ride.

 Your relationship with your bike over 100 miles is going to be a long one, so you want to make sure you’re on good terms.
 What feels like a minor annoyance on a 20-mile ride can become a major source of pain by mile 70.
 Setting up your bike for comfort isn’t about luxury—it’s about injury prevention and making sure you can finish the ride feeling strong.
 A few key adjustments can make all the difference between a day of nagging pain and a ride you’ll remember for all the right reasons.
 Before you start logging serious miles, take the time to dial in your bike’s fit and gear.
 Your body will thank you for it.

-Get a Professional Bike Fit
+Invest in Comfort: Get a Pro Bike Fit

 If you do one thing to prepare your bike for a century, make it this.
 A professional bike fit at a local shop is the best investment you can make in your training.
 A fitter will adjust your bike’s components to match your body’s specific mechanics, optimizing everything from your saddle height to your handlebar position.
 This process helps you find a posture that is both powerful and sustainable for long distances.
 Small discomforts in your feet, hands, shoulders, or neck on short rides are warning signs of bigger problems on a long one.
 A proper fit addresses these issues head-on, reducing your risk of repetitive stress injuries and ensuring your comfort from the first mile to the last.

-Choose the Right Saddle
+How to Choose the Right Saddle for a Long Ride

 Finding the right bike saddle is a very personal journey, but it’s one of the most important parts of preparing for a century.
 It might seem counterintuitive, but a super soft, cushy seat is often not your friend on a long ride.
 Softer saddles can cause more chafing and create pressure points over many hours.
 A firmer saddle that supports your sit bones correctly is usually a better choice for endurance cycling.
 Don’t be afraid to try a few different options to see what works for you.
 Remember, the right saddle combined with a good pair of padded bike shorts is the ultimate combination for a comfortable ride.

-Create Your Essential Gear Checklist
+Gear Up: Your Essential Century Ride Checklist

 Being prepared for common mechanical issues will give you the confidence to handle anything the road throws at you.
 Pack a small saddlebag with the essentials so you’re self-sufficient between aid stations.
 Your kit should include a multitool, a spare tube, a small pump or CO2 inflator, and tire levers.
 Beyond tools, always carry your helmet, sunglasses, and enough food and water to get you through each leg of the ride.
 About a week before the event, give your bike a thorough check-up or take it to a shop for a tune-up.
 This gives you plenty of time to fix any issues before you head to the starting line for your Bike to the Beach ride.